amandaflorian/TourOfHeroes/README.md

 >cd TourOfHeroes

-Instalar as dependências do RUby on Rails
+Instalar as dependências do Ruby on Rails

 >bundle install